You're ready for a massage. How do you go about choosing a massage therapist and what type of massage to receive?

 Many states have laws that regulate massage and require licensing or registration, so make sure the therapist you choose is properly licensed or registered (unlicensed practice is a significant problem in some locations).
 In other places, local laws may regulate massage or there may be no regulation at all.
 If you live in an unregulated area, it’s even more important that you ask massage therapists about their training and experience.

 Requirements for licensing vary.
 Check with your state if you want to learn more.
 In many states, a Licensed Massage Therapist uses the designation LMT.
-Washington state is a notable exception and is, I think, the only state that uses the designation LMP, meaning Licensed Massage Practitioner.
-A few other states use RMT (Registered Massage Therapist) or CMT (Certified Massage Therapist or Certified Massage Technician).
+A few states use RMT (Registered Massage Therapist) or CMT (Certified Massage Therapist or Certified Massage Technician).

 If you see the designation NCTMB after someone's name, it means the person is Nationally Certified in Therapeutic Massage and Bodywork by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 Initial certification requires having a minimum of 500 hours of training and passing an exam.
 Renewal of certification every four years requires continuing education.